• About

 vegan wines

-This is the reason why fining agents are not labeled as ingredients on the final bottle of wine.
-However, tiny traces may be absorbed into the wine during the fining process making it not vegan-friendly.
+This is the reason why fining agents are not labelled as ingredients on the final bottle of wine.
+However, tiny traces may be absorbed into the wine during the fining process creating a non- vegan friendly wine.

 So how do you make a vegan wine?

-As we have already said, vegan wines are made without animal products, so winemakers either leave the sediments to sink naturally to the bottom of the barrels, or use non-animal fining products.
+As we have already said, vegan wines are made without animal products, so winemakers either leave the sediments to sink naturally to the bottom of the barrels, or uses non- animal fining products.
 The most common ones are:

 • Bentonite clay